dotnet/AspNetCore.Docs/aspnetcore/web-api/http-repl.md

 1. Modify the JSON template, and save your changes.

 1. Close the editor.
-Output resembling the following appears in the command shell:
+The following output appears in the command shell:

     ```console
     HTTP/1.1 201 Created